Lokeshacharya352/Project-4-Private-Service-Exposure-using-VPC-Endpoint-PrivateLink-with-Network-Load-Balancer/README.md

 # Project-4-Private-Service-Exposure-using-VPC-Endpoint-PrivateLink-with-Network-Load-Balancer
-This project demonstrate the use of VPC endpoint exposing private service with NLB without having public IP, Internet, NAT gatewat.
+This project demonstrate the use of VPC endpoint exposing private service with NLB without having public IP, Internet, NAT gateway.
 All traffic stays inside AWS network.

+---

 # 🔐 Private Service Exposure Using VPC Endpoint (PrivateLink) with Network Load Balancer

 This project demonstrates how to expose a private service running in one VPC to another VPC using **AWS PrivateLink** and a **Network Load Balancer (NLB)** without using the public internet, Internet Gateway, or NAT Gateway at runtime.